Patryk-Majchrzak/Patryk-Majchrzak/README.md

 # Hello there

-👋 I’m @Patryk-Majchrzak
-🌱 I’m currently learning JavaScript with React.js framework
+👋 I’m @Patryk-Majchrzak and I’m currently learning JavaScript with React.js framework

 <!---
 Patryk-Majchrzak/Patryk-Majchrzak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.